ShaunZhxiong/MUSA_801_PPR/resources/HuffModel_Research_Hui/Socially-aware-Huff-model/README.md

     - A workflow to calibrate the proposed socially-aware Huff model with the probability matrices generated from `Trip Construction.ipynb` for the two national parks.
     - **Note**: The SA-Huff model files read data provided in `./Data/acadia_pmatrix/` and `./Data/yosemite_pmatrix/` by default.
 If you would like to generate your own output from `Trip Construction.ipynb` and feed into the SA-Huff model files in Binder, you can follow the instruction at the top of the files to switch the input.

+# Notes

+'position' is the data frame with the attraction locations

 ### Binder

 A Binder-ready repository, which allows you to open the Jupyter Notebook and reproduce the code in an executable environment, can be accessed [HERE](https://mybinder.org/v2/gh/meilinshi/Socially-aware-Huff-model/HEAD).
 There is no need to download the data, code or software.
 - **Note**: The `requirements.txt` file should list all Python libraries that the notebooks depend on, and they will be installed using:
   ```